Narcissistic Mother's Emotional Manipulation

 I first learned this when I was still a graduate student in psychology and had the opportunity to interview a court-referred patient the system had already identified as a "psychopath."
 He was not violent, preferring instead to swindle people out of their money with elaborate investment scams.
 Intrigued by this individual and what could possibly motivate him - I was young enough to think he was a rare sort of person - I asked, "What is important to you in your life?
 What do you want more than anything else?"
 I thought he might say "getting money," or "staying out of jail," which were the activities to which he devoted most of his time.
 Instead, without a moment's hesitation, he replied, "Oh, that's easy.
 What I like better than anything else is when people feel sorry for me.
 The thing I really want more than anything else out of life is people's pity." (page 107)

-*Note: Narcissistic personality disorder can present with antisocial personality disorder (comorbidity) or with or without antisocial personality disorder features.
+*Note: Narcissistic personality disorder can present with antisocial personality disorder (co-morbidity) or with or without antisocial personality disorder features per the DSM-5 (Diagnostic and Statistical Manual Five).

 Pitying Abusive Manipulators

-In this excellent video, Dr. George Simon is spot on in my opinion and sums it up succinctly:
+In this excellent video, Dr. George Simon is spot on in my opinion and sums it up succinctly in this politically incorrect quote:

 When the emotional manipulator is engaging in the manipulative behavior, he is not defending anything.
 The emotional manipulator is primarily fighting.
 Who are they fighting?
 He is fighting the person he is trying to manipulate, you.